 However, if you slow down and walk beside the road, it is amazing, actually disgusting, what you will find.
 It doesn’t take much effort to fill a large garbage bag in just 2 kilometres of picking up trash!

 Beyond the coffee cups and water bottles you can find just about anything.
-The only solace that can be found is the articles that have some personal value including the beer bottles and beer cans - consider it your tip from the polluters!
+The only solace that can be found is the articles that have some personal value including the beer bottles and beer cans - consider it your tip for doing such a noble job!

 In an attempt to raise public awareness, Earth Day was created in 1970 and is now the largest environmental event in the world.
 It occurs each year on April 22nd and is a day for citizens to participate in picking up trash in communities across Canada.